CCMS-UCSD/GNPSDocumentation/docs/lcms-dashboard.md

 # GNPS Dashboard

-The GNPS Dashboard Interface is designed to enable easy visualization of mass spectrometry data files directly in the browser.
+The GNPS Dashboard Interface is designed to enable easy collaborative visualization of mass spectrometry data files directly in the browser.

 ![img](img/LCMS_dashboard/LCMS_dashboard.png)